Deeper Therapy: Programs for Professional Healers and Teachers

 Cost: $2500 (includes tax)

-Purpose: The purpose of the intensive is to assist you to develop your levels of consciousness and to work to help you move closer to deeply and thoroughly healing your trauma imprints and energetic blocks from this lifetime and the lineages.
+- Purpose: The purpose of the intensive is to assist you to develop your levels of consciousness and to work to help you move closer to deeply and thoroughly healing your trauma imprints and energetic blocks from this lifetime and the lineages.
+This will allow you to utilize your Self to translate your healing practices from deeper, more grounded, more passionate and more effective places in you.

-Insurance: This therapeutic experience is facilitated by a Registered Social Worker – can be claimed on insurance if your insurance covers Social workers.
+Insurance: This therapeutic experience is facilitated by a Registered Social Worker – can be claimed on insurance if your insurance covers Social workers or can be utilized as a training program for continuing education.

 Cell phones: are to be used ONLY for music during sessions.
 Please make a conscious effort not to busy yourself with cell phone use during breaks or lunches.
-The purpose is to be present with yourself and the group and often we dissociate by engaging the phone instead of our lives.
+The purpose is to be present with yourself and the group and often we dissociate by engaging the phone instead of our lives, ourselves and the others around us.

 Workshops for Organizations

-We develop workshops and seminars tailored to the organization’s needs.
-Our aim is to train professionals interested in developing their awareness of and facility in
+We develop workshops and seminars tailored to organizational needs.
+Our aim is to train professionals interested in developing their awareness of and facility in:

 - interpersonal and therapeutic skills;